mercklyzer/react-hooks/README.md

 ## useCallback
 1.) to prevent re-rendering function (shines with using React.memo()) <br />
 2.) if useEffect is dependent on a function <br />
+3.)
+In passing a function to the child component, make sure that the function is declared as with useCallback instead of just arrow function.
+Because arrow function will be recreated every time the parent component re-renders. <br />